uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ```
 </aside>

 Then follow the instructions to [install PostgreSQL CLI locally](https://devcenter.heroku.com/articles/local-setup-heroku-postgres).
+If you are using Ubuntu (in a VM like UTM or WSL2) you can simply run `sudo apt-get install postgresql`.

 After this you should be able to access your PostgreSQL database with SQL using the Heroku CLI: